Why You Should Think Twice Before Letting Your Kids Watch Netflix or Disney+ Alone

 Delay giving your kids smartphones for as long as possible.
 Consider using a simple dumbphone or a child-friendly Bark phone instead, which limits access to unnecessary distractions.

 Involve your kids in your activities.
-Whether you’re cooking, gardening, tackling a home project, going to the store or making phone calls, engage them in activities that help them learn to appreciate the little things in life and develop skills beyond the digital world.
+Whether you’re cooking, gardening, tackling a home project, going to the store, or making phone calls, engage them in activities that help them learn to appreciate the little things in life and develop real-life skills.

 Children's Health in the Digital Age - A study found that adolescents with internet addiction had twice the peripheral blood dopamine levels of healthy controls, suggesting a link between overstimulation and dopamine dysregulation.